jmlea16/GEEClimT/README.md

 ![image](https://github.com/jmlea16/GEEClimT/assets/40822976/c5bf4f75-bd2c-4253-82a0-4fc54c0d6082)

-After tasks have been selected, it will display the name of the data variables selected (GeoTIFF data), along with CSV files that contain timestamp information for each output band of selected variables.
+After tasks have been selected, it will display the name of the data variables selected (GeoTIFF data), along with CSV files that contain timestamp information for each output band of the selected variables.
 As we selected all 9 variables from the data, a total of 9 tasks will need running.
 However, as the ROI is quite large, each variable from this example is split into 3 different tasks, therefore a total of 27 GeoTIFF tasks are displayed, alongside 3 CSV files.

 *Note that the number of tasks at the end will vary depending on the number of variables selected and the ROI.*